AuburnSounds/fft-visualizer/README.md

 White line is the input signal, before window multiplying.
 Red line is the magnitude spectrum, in dB.
+Yellow line is the phase difference, in radians.
 The coloured stuff is the FFT bins, phase and magnitude in dB are plotted.